sassoftware/restaf-demos/README.md

   model: 'gpt-4-turbo-review'| for azureai the model you created in the portal
   credentials: {
     key: <your key> // obtain from provider
-    endPoint: <set this to our aureai resource url if provider is azureai>
+    endPoint: <set this to your azureai resource url if provider is azureai>
   },
+  temperature: 0.5,
   // leave the next 4 items as is - explained in the document
   assistantid: 'NEW', //leave it as is for now
   assistantName: "SAS_ASSISTANT",
   threadid: 'NEW', // Ignore this for now
-  domainTools: {tools: [], functionList: {}, instructions: '', replace: false},
+  domainTools: {tools: [], functionList: {}, instructions: ''},
+  code: true, //for code intrepreter
+  retrieval: true  // must be false for azureai

   // fill in the host and token to authenticate to Viya
-  // set the source to cas or compute.
-  // if you want to run the AI assistant without Viya set source to none
   viyaConfig: {
     logonPayload: {
       authType: 'server',
       host: host,  // viya url - https://myviyaserver.acme.com
       token: token,// viya token  - obtained from sas-viya auth login|loginCode
-      tokenType: 'bearer'//
+      tokenType: 'bearer'
       },
-    source: 'cas'
+    source: 'cas' // 'cas', 'compute', 'none'
   },
-  code: true,
-  retrieval: <Must be false for azureai>
+  userData: {}, // user data -passthru to tools

 }
 ```